hydro-informatics/hydro-informatics.github.io/pages/python-basics/pystyle.md

     The argument must be an iterable if specified.

-When writing a *Python*, docstrings are introduced immediately after the `def ...` line with triple double-apostrophes:
+When writing a *Python* function, docstrings are introduced immediately after the `def ...` line with triple double-apostrophes:

 ```python